Holiday in Handcuffs: Cast

-Production notes
+Production

 Holiday in Handcuffs was filmed in Calgary, Alberta, Canada, in 2007.

 Ratings

 The movie received 6.7 million viewers and a 2.4 in adults 18 to 49, making it the most watched telecast in ABC Family history.

-DVD releases
+Home releases

 Holiday in Handcuffs was released on Region 1 DVD on October 7, 2008.
 It was re-released along with the television film Snowglobe on October 13, 2009.